The effects of varying colour-luminosity relations on supernova science: Effect of varying within subgroups in cosmological fits

-The significant differences we find for various $\beta$ and/or $\delta$ relations, which provide better fits as seen in their BIC, mean that SNe in distinct populations might be better standard candles than as a whole.
-Furthermore, it indicates that biases may be introduced if one does not take these variations into account.
-In particular, the population of red objects presents a different colour-luminosity relation according to mass (Figure~\ref{fig:beta_step}) and a worrying larger $\delta_{\mathcal{C}}$ at increasingly redder colours (see Figure~\ref{fig:step}), which clearly disfavour red SNe for precise cosmology, as also suggested by \citet{Kelsey20}.
-On the one hand, this can be explained through the intrinsic colour: it has been recognised in the past that low-velocity, blue SNe are better distance beacons \citep{Foley11b,Siebert20}.
-Simultaneously, we find that SNe in low-mass environments offer a cleaner population of calibrators, as also found by \citet{Kim18}, which is presumably the result of less scatter in local star-forming environments \citep{Rigault13}.
-Given that intrinsically bluer SNe do occur in low-mass galaxies, as we previously showed (see Section~\ref{split_mass}), less luminosity scatter for blue SN colours and low-mass environments stems partly from the same effect.
-On the other hand, we also showed that there is a strong extinction contribution manifested through the colour terms, $\delta_{\mathcal{C}}$, which makes extinguished SNe worse standard candles.
-Thus, red SNe have probably larger luminosity scatter from a mixture of both a different intrinsic colour population and a larger extinction, not easily corrected with a simple linear colour-luminosity relation.
+Conforming to the obtained intrinsic dispersion ($\sigma_{\mathrm{int}}$) for the different subpopulations (Table~\ref{tab:beta}), bluer SNe in low-mass galaxies are the most homogeneous sample with an intrinsic dispersion of 0.07.
+Red SNe are clearly disfavoured for precise cosmology, as also suggested by \citet{Kelsey20}.
+On the one hand, there is a strong extinction contribution that makes red, extinguished SNe worse standard candles.
+But on the other hand, this can also be explained through the intrinsic colour: it has been recognised in the past that low-velocity, blue SNe are better distance beacons \citep{Foley11b,Siebert20}.
+Simultaneously, \citet{Kim18} find that low-mass environments offer a cleaner population of calibrators, which is presumably the result of less scatter in local star-forming environments \citep{Rigault13}.
+Given that intrinsically bluer SNe do occur in low-mass galaxies \citep{Pan20}, less luminosity scatter for blue SN colours and low-mass environments stems partly from the same effect.
+Thus, red SNe probably have larger luminosity scatter from a mixture of both a different intrinsic colour population and a larger extinction, not easily corrected with a simple linear colour-luminosity relation.
 We thus propose that a combination of blue and low-mass environments might offer yet the best set of standard candles.